 Which precise hues are optimal as additive primaries depends on the nature and purpose of the device doing the mixing:

-1. For additive mixing of monochromatic lights: spectral red, yellowish-green and violet.
+1. For additive mixing of monochromatic lights: spectral red, green and violet.

 2. For efficient additive mixing of lights on a monitor or TV screen: red or orange-red, yellowish green and violet-blue or blue

 3. For additive-averaging mixing of object colours, as in spinning-disc mixture (ideal): optimal orange-red, green and violet-blue

-For mixing monochromatic lights (lights of a single wavelength), the approximate maximum gamut of natural object colours is said to be generated by lights of wavelengths of 400 nm (extreme spectral violet), 535 nm (yellowish green) and 700 nm (extreme spectral red).
-Figure 4.1.2 shows this maximum monochromatic gamut on a CIE xyY or chromaticity diagram.
+For mixing monochromatic lights (lights of a single wavelength), the approximate maximum gamut of natural object colours is said to be generated by lights that are extreme spectral violet, slightly yellowish green and extreme spectral red.
+Fig. 4.1.2 shows this gamut on a CIE xyY or chromaticity diagram.
 On this diagram the horseshoe-shaped line represents the monochromatic lights of the spectrum, the straight line represents mixtures of extreme spectral red and violet, and saturation increases outwards from a "white point" to these absolute limits.
 A property of the CIE chromaticity diagram is that additive mixing paths follow straight lines, so the gamut forms a straight-sided triangle.
 It will be evident that no combination of three real lights, which must lie within the rounded horseshoe shape, can have a gamut that encloses the entire shape.